 Outcome measures show how a health care service or intervention influences the health status of patients.
 For example, the percentage of lung cancer screenings interpreted as positive.

 High priority measures include the following categories:

-Report at least 6 measures for at least 50% of the eligible provider’s applicable patients seen from January 1, 2017 thru December 31, 2017.
+Report at least 6 measures (or a complete specialty measure set) for at least 60% of the eligible provider’s applicable patients seen from January 1, 2018 thru December 31, 2018.